 Successfully bringing a house to market takes, knowledge, experience, teamwork, timing, orchestration, creativity, vision . . . and capital.
 Compass Concierge fronts the costs of home improvement services with no interest or added fees . . . ever!

 43 FARRAGUT AVENUE

 This sophisticated home with intimate courtyards, mostly all-level living and fabulous indoor-outdoor flow was accurately described as a "unicorn."
 Few houses exist in Piedmont with this kind of grand scale, open floor plan, three en-suite bedrooms and stunning kitchen/family room space.
-Our Sellers understood the value of updating their lovely home and investing in the right choices; fresh white paint, warm wool carpet, modern light fixtures, refinished natural wood floors, Calcutta quartz countertops, and jaw-dropping staging.
+Our Sellers understood the value of modernizing their lovely home and investing in the right choices; fresh white paint, warm wool carpet, contemporary light fixtures, refinished natural wood floors, Calcutta quartz countertops, and jaw-dropping staging.
 Did such a significant home need a drastic makeover?
 Definitely.
-Loved and lived in, 43 Farragut needed a face lift, and the results were nothing short of "Wowza!"
+Loved and lived in, 43 Farragut needed serious updating, and the results were nothing short of "Wowza!"

 33 CORTEZ COURT

 This much-loved Montclair retreat presented with a fair amount of deferred maintenance and was hidden by overgrown foliage and a dilapidated carport.
 What started out as a simple update evolved into a major overhaul which included bathroom and kitchen updates, new front doors, construction of new fencing, fresh paint throughout, new lighting, new deck, new carpet, and extensive landscaping involving sprinkler repair, planting new beds, and the removal of loads of vines, a dead tree and built-up debris.
 Fantastic staging elevated the home to new heights, providing the vision for what this house could be for new homeowners.
 Thankfully, everything fell into place and an offer was presented less than one week into marketing!